gopythongo/gopythongo/src/sphinx/process/docker.rst

 Docker deployments
 ==================
-Lightweight isolation, i.e. application containers is currently clearly the future of service deployment.
+Lightweight isolation (i.e. application containers) is currently clearly the future of service deployment.
 Docker seems to be the defacto standard in this space.

 The art of the minimal container